You are here

 The Ruapehu region is defined by three volcanoes that stand sentinel over a landscape of tussocked desert, rivers, lakes and thermal springs.
 With so many outdoor and adventure activities at hand, visitors will be spoilt for choice.

-Just south of Auckland lies the Hamilton-Waikato region; a land of lush pastures that was chosen to play The Shire in The Lord of the Rings and The Hobbit films.
+Just south of Auckland lies the Waikato region; a land of lush pastures that was chosen to play The Shire in The Lord of the Rings and The Hobbit films.

 With a distinct sulphur smell in the air, visitors always know when they've arrived in Rotorua.
 A place of fascinating Māori culture, hot springs and boiling mud pools.